bbmokhtari/django-translations/docs/guide/context.rst

    Translations created!

-The ``lang`` must be a language code already declared in the :data:`~django.conf.settings.LANGUAGES` setting.
+The language code must already declared in the ``LANGUAGES`` setting.
 It is optional and if it is not passed in, it is automatically set to the :term:`active language` code.

-Creating duplicate translations for a field raises :exc:`~django.db.utils.IntegrityError`, to update the translations check out `updating the translations`_.
+Creating duplicate translations for a field raises ``IntegrityError``, to update the translations check out `updating the translations`_.

 .. note::